StivenMetaj/MNR_MUSCIMA_Notes_Recognition/README.md

 <img src="img/AverageDistance.png" width="420" alt="Average Distance"/>  <img src="img/AP.png" width="420" alt="Average Precision"/>

 <img src="img/AP50.png" width="420" alt="Average Distance with IoU \>= 0.50"/> <img src="img/AP75.png" width="420" alt="Average Precision with IoU \>= 0.75"/>

+## Use demo to visualize predictions on images
+Obtain a .pth file of a model by training a new one or by downloading our trained one: https://mega.nz/#!f8RzyQSA!KWzLWFTe25LuxRputcyRcrM0f0MQn_jO8hCh1TYihBg.

+We assume that the path of the obtained pth file is $PROJECT_ROOT/maskrcnn-benchmark/model.pth, but you can place it in any folder, changing the parameter MODEL.WEIGHT accordingly in the next command.
+Go into $PROJECT_ROOT/maskrcnn-benchmark/demo and execute:

+`python3 muscima_predictor_demo.py MODEL.WEIGHT "../model.pth"`

+Predictions are made on the images specified within the script, edit the list of images to make predictions on others.

 ## Notes
 Source codes of library maskrcnn-benchmark was downloaded (on 5 February 2019) and modified when necessary.